gettalong/hexapdf/man/man1/hexapdf.1.md

 : Recompress page content streams.
 This is a very expensive operation in terms of processing time and won't lead to great file size improvements in many cases.
 Default: *no*.

+`--[no-]prune-page-resources`

+: Removes unused objects from the page resources dictionaries.
+This is a very expensive operation in terms of processing time but can yield drastic size reductions in certain cases (e.g. for PDFs that contain pages from other PDFs).
+Default: *no*.

 `--[no-]optimize-fonts`

 : Optimize embedded font files by removing normally unneeded font data.
 Note that this may have a